 Vaughn Acord starting cutting and styling hair in 1976, inspired by icons like David Bowie and Freddie Mercury.
 But his first client wasn’t a rock star—it was his younger brother, somewhat cornered into a makeshift barber chair.
 He has since moved on to heavy hitters like Springsteen, Pacino, and Clinton.
-But his newest product line is named for the hair-centric year he gave his brother that first cut: It's called V76 by Vaughn.
+But Acord's prolific product line is named for that hair-centric year he gave his brother that first cut: V76 by Vaughn.
 We caught up with the legendary stylist to seek some expertise before heading to our next hair appointment.

 BB Man: What’s the best way to communicate a desired style when you take a seat in a barber’s chair?